Death of Andrew Coffey

+Death

 Andrew Coffey, a junior who transferred to FSU to study civil engineering, was a prospective member of Pi Kappa Phi—commonly referred to as a pledge.
 On November 2, the fraternity was hosting "Big Brother Night" at an off-campus house.
 Big Brother Night was intended to celebrate pledges becoming mentored by their sponsors, and it was typically a night of heavy drinking for the fraternity.
 At the time, the fraternity was under a liquor ban, but fraternity members told pledges that the liquor ban was lifted specifically for Big Brother Night.
 The fraternity's Executive Council arranged for rideshare vehicles to take fraternity members and pledges from the fraternity house to an off-campus location.
-The arrangement was meant to circumvent university policies and national chapter policies regarding alcohol.

-At some point during the party, Coffey was given a bottle of Wild Turkey bourbon and was coerced into drinking it all in a tradition known as "the family bottle."
+At some point during the party, Coffey was given a bottle of Wild Turkey 101 bourbon and was coerced into drinking it all, in a tradition known as "the family bottle".
 Court records said that while pledges were not physically forced into drinking, "it is clear the environment created by the leaders and fraternity members led to an expectation of abusive drinking or the pledges would face ostracism by the group."
 He drank enough that he passed out.

 In the morning, another pledge found Coffey was unresponsive.
-Before calling 911, he called and texted fraternity members, creating an 11-minute delay between Coffey’s discovery and an eventual call for help.
-An autopsy revealed that Coffey had a blood alcohol level of 0.447, or over 5 times the legal limit.
+Before calling 911, he called and texted fraternity members, creating an 11-minute delay between Coffey's discovery and an eventual call for help.
+An autopsy revealed that Coffey had a blood alcohol level of 0.447, or over 5 times the legal limit for driving.
 At the time of his death, his BAC might have reached as high as 0.558, or about 7 times the legal limit.

 During the 911 call, someone can be heard saying "We had a party last night and my friend passed out on the couch on his side and his lips are purple.
 His body is extremely stiff and I can't wake him up, and, honestly, I don't feel a pulse."
 Fraternity members reportedly didn't know the address of the house or the nearest intersection.
 Most of the audio tape of the 911 call has the dispatcher leading the caller through chest compressions.